joebalancio/mongo/README.md

 <a name="exp_module_mio-mongo"></a>
 ##module.exports(settings) ⏏
-It is recommended to share the same `settings` object between different resources so they can share the same mongo client and connection pool.
+It is recommended to share the same `settings.db` object between different resources so they can share the same mongo client and connection pool.

 A connection to mongo will be established automatically before any query is run.

-If you'd like to use the mongo client directly, it's available via `Resource.mongo` and once connected the collection will be available via `Resource.mongo.collection`.
+If you'd like to use the mongo client directly, the `db` is available via `Resource.options.mongo.db`.

 **Params**

 - settings `Object`
-  - url `String` - mongodb connection string
   - collection `String` - mongodb collection for this resource
-  - \[options\] `Object` - mongodb connection options
+  - \[connectionString\] `String` - mongodb connection string. required if `settings.db` is not provided.
-  - \[retry\] `Number` - connection retry delay in milliseconds (default: 1000)
+  - \[connectionOptions\] `Object` - mongodb connection options
-  - \[client\] `mongodb.MongoClient` - mongo client instance to use
+  - \[db\] `mongodb.MongoClient.Db` - reuse node-mongo-native db
+connection

 **Returns**: `function` - returns Mio plugin